krystianopryszek99/Theory-of-Algorithms/README.md

 ```
 $ juyter notebook
 ```

 ## Requirements

 In order to run these notebooks with jupyter notebook, you may be required to have Python and anaconda installed on your machine.
 Anaconda is the recommended solution for installing both Python and Jupyter.
 You can download the following: [Python](https://www.python.org/downloads/) and [Anaconda](https://www.anaconda.com/).
-You can follow installation steps from [Jupter Documentation](https://test-jupyter.readthedocs.io/en/latest/install.html) to install Jupyter Notebook.
-More on running the notebook on [Jupter Documentation](https://test-jupyter.readthedocs.io/en/latest/running.html#running).
+You can follow installation steps from [Jupyter Documentation](https://test-jupyter.readthedocs.io/en/latest/install.html) to install Jupyter Notebook.
+More on running the notebook on [Jupyter Documentation](https://test-jupyter.readthedocs.io/en/latest/running.html#running).

 ## Technologies used